TykTechnologies/tyk-sre-assignment/README.md

 # tyk-sre-assignment

 This repository contains the boilerplate projects for the SRE role interview assignments.
-There are two projects for Go and Python respectively.
+There are two projects: one for Go and one for Python respectively.

 ### Go Project